Signing up for a shift by email

 Stuck?

-If the link won't open or you can't find your shift on the event page after signing up, contact support.
+If the link won't open or you can't find your shift on the popup's page after signing up, contact support.

 Ask a question about Forever Canadian